-After working in National Security for 26 years, Robin Holliday experienced several life-changing events that helped her realize that life is precious and short.
-She decided to leave her career to pursue her life-long dream, to embark on her own personal journey as an artist and to own an art gallery.
+Robin Holliday began her professional life as an analyst working in the area of National Security.
+After 26 years, Robin decided to leave her career to pursue her life-long dream, to embark on her own personal journey as an artist and art gallery owner.

 In 2009, Robin created HorseSpirit Arts, selecting the name based on her strong belief in the healing power of connection with animals, and horses in particular.
 A collector of rocks & minerals her entire life, Robin started designing and creating high-quality, one-of-a-kind pieces of jewelry.
 She also created crystal sun catchers.
 In all her work, she used sterling silver, sterling silver-plated, or 24K gold-covered wire & findings.

 As a young child, Robin envisioned having an eclectic, uplifting gallery representing only local artists, a sanctuary from the outside world where artwork could remind people of the goodness of life.
 She also wanted to create a community of artists who support one another.

 In 2013, Robin opened HorseSpirit Arts Gallery, a small, one-room gallery where she exhibited her own artwork and that of a few local artists.
 In 2015, she moved HorseSpirit Arts Gallery to Old Ellicott City’s Main Street, where it continued to grow until she represented over 40 local artists.
 After suffering significant losses from two devastating floods in 2016 and 2018, Robin chose to leave Old Ellicott City.